linjieyingg/songs/README.md

 Launch Codes:
 - create requirements_env folder
-  - in the dev.in folder add:
+  - in the dev.in file add:
 nodeenv
 pgadmin4
 django-extensions